MPs clash over nomination of Axel Miller to chair state investment company

-A row has erupted in Belgian politics after liberal leader Georges-Louis Bouchez (MR) nominated Axel Miller to chair the state investment company SFPIM.
+A row has erupted in Belgian politics after Georges-Louis Bouchez, leader of francophone liberal party MR, nominated Axel Miller to chair the state investment company SFPIM.

 The criticism centres on Miller’s past role as chief executive of Dexia, which collapsed during the 2008 financial crisis and required major taxpayer support.
 Belfius later emerged from Dexia’s Belgian operations.
 If appointed, Miller would help oversee plans to partially privatise Belfius.

-Finance minister Jan Jambon declined to comment and said the government has yet to take a formal decision.
+Finance minister Jan Jambon declined to comment and said the government had yet to take a formal decision.

 Bouchez, however, defended his choice.
-He said Miller is “more capable than those criticising him” and rejected claims that the former banker was personally responsible for Dexia’s collapse.
-He also dismissed the backlash as exaggerated and argued that Miller has both financial and political experience.
+He said Miller was “more capable than those criticising him” and rejected claims that the former banker was personally responsible for Dexia’s collapse.
+He also dismissed the backlash as exaggerated and argued that Miller had both financial and political experience.

 The government has not yet said when it will decide on the appointment, or whether coalition partners will support or oppose it.